tskit-dev/tskit/docs/python-api.rst

     >>> t[3]
     SiteTableRow(position=3.0, ancestral_state='CCC', metadata=b'')

-Here we create a :class:`.SiteTable` and add four rows, each with a different ``ancestral_state``.
+Here we create a :class:`SiteTable` and add four rows, each with a different ``ancestral_state``.
 We can then access this information from each row in a straightforward manner.
 Working with the data in the columns is a little trickier, however::